GluuFederation/docs-gg-prod/3.1.3/source/index.md

 ## Overview

-Gluu Gateway is an API Gateway that leverages the open source [Gluu Server](https://gluu.org/) for central client management and access control, and inherits its core gateway functionality from the open source [Kong API Gateway](https://konghq.com/kong-community-edition/).
+Gluu Gateway is an API Gateway that leverages the open source [Gluu Server](https://gluu.org/) for central client management and access control, and inherits core gateway functionality from the open source [Kong API Gateway](https://konghq.com/kong-community-edition/).

-## Business Model
-Gluu Gateway as an API gateway solution:

-- is made up of free open source software [components](#components).
-- uses oxd, commercial client software, to leverage the security of [the Gluu Server](https://gluu.org/docs/ce/3.1.3/)
-- makes use of oxd's freemium [pricing model](https://gluu.org/docs/oxd/3.1.3.1/#pricing-billing)

 ## Features
-Gluu Gateway inherits its API Gateway features from the open source Kong API Gateway, and adds the following additional functionality:
+Gluu Gateway adds the following functionality to the Kong API Gateway:

-- Leverage the Gluu Server IAM platform for central client authentication
+- Leverage Gluu's OAuth 2.0 authorization server for central client authentication.
-- Control access to APIs using OAuth and UMA scopes
+- Control access to APIs using OAuth and UMA scopes.
-- Manage Kong Admin API, Consumer and Plugin objects.
+- GUI to manage Kong API, Consumer and Plugin objects.
-- Use the API Dashboard to configure and monitor the health of your servers.
+- API Dashboard to configure and monitor the health of your servers.
 - Backup, restore and migrate Kong instances using snapshots.

 ## Access Control